 Qualities that improve a freelance translator's chances of success

-Independent translators need a wide range of entrepreneurial skills.
+Freelance translators need a wide range of entrepreneurial skills.
 These include communication skills; administration skills including book-keeping, knowing how to price a job, invoicing and credit control, budgeting; marketing skills and more.
-Please visit our essential business skills page which will walk you through many of the skills needed.
+Please visit the essential business skills page which will walk you through many of the skills needed.

 While freelance translators work alone most of the day, communication skills are vitally important for self-employed translators.
 They need to be able to communicate effectively with agencies and clients on the one hand and suppliers, like computer specialists, and fellow translators on the other.
 The client-translator relationship lives and dies with how the translator communicates with the client.